-The World Food Summit Case Competition is an international competition that brings together 50 students to be the policy-makers of tomorrow.
+The World Food Summit Case Competition is an international competition that brings together 29 students from 15 countries to be the food innovators of tomorrow.
 Small teams from across the world will develop forward-thinking solutions to a case study that spans the breadth and depth of food systems in a three-day program.

 The Challenge: How can gastronomy reconnect consumers with the complex systems producing their food, acting as a tool for building a more sustainable and just world?